EastWoodYang/MicroModule/README.md

 The method **`microModule`** has a only `string` parameter, the name of the MicroModule.

-You can also declare dependencies on the other third party libraries in `dependencies{}`.
+You can also declare dependencies on the other third party libraries in `dependencies {}`.

 Example 2. build.gradle file of main MicroModule in the demo.